-Source: Wisconsin Department of Public Instruction WKCE, Minnesota Department of Education MCA-II Based on averages from School Districts within the County.
-New standards in Mathematics were implemented in 2013 for Wisconsin.
-Comparisons between years prior to and after 2012 should not be made.
+Sources: Wisconsin Department of Public Instruction WKCE, Minnesota Department of Education MCA-II

-2014 data was not available for Houston County at time data was retrieved.
+- Based on averages from School Districts within the County. - New standards in Mathematics were implemented in 2013 for Wisconsin.
+Comparisons between years prior 2012 and after should not be made. - 2014 data was not available for Houston County at time data was retrieved.